nicknzx/nicknzx/README.md

 - 💞️ I’m looking to collaborate on AI Projects
 - 📫 How to reach me linkin link in profile!
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: Books are openings into other peoples reality and state of mentality!
+- ⚡ Fun fact: Books are openings into other peoples frozen state of reality and mentality!

 <!---
 nicknzx/nicknzx is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.